 The United Methodist Church in Samara, RU is the largest Methodist congregation in Russia.
 They regularly have 75 or more at worship.
 In addition, they have an active youth program.
 Their outreach programs include feeding the homeless every Sunday and various summer camps.

 Church can happen anywhere...even in a coffee shop in Volgograd, Russia.
-Transfiguration and Hope United Methodist Churches, along with their pastors Valery Patkevich and Vladimir Ilykhnin are starting a Christian coffee shop and are currently working to build a gym.
+Transfiguration and Hope United Methodist Churches, along with their pastors Valery Patkevich and Vladimir Ilykhnin have started Christian coffee shop and are currently working to build a gym.

 Pastor Irina Mitina from Stavropol United Methodist Church, hosts a camp for gypsy children.
 The support for these children makes it possible for them to get high marks in school.
 Although government agencies visit the camps often, they are able to continue this program to the benefit of the children.